 - Stop eating when you’re full.
 Better in the trash, than trash in your stomach.

 Foods that help you manage disease risks caused by stress:

 - Spices.
 Seek foods that are high in Anti-oxidants.
 Prefer meals, wraps, salads that are rich in spices/herbs like cloves, ginger, turmeric, cumin, cinnamon.
-They make your meals taste better and are proven to be super protective from diseases caused by inflammation.
+They make your meals taste better and are proven to be super protective of diseases caused by inflammation.
 Spices are effectively the anti-rust for your body.
-1 tea-spoon of cinnamon has the same amount of anti-oxidant as a 100 gm basket of blue berries.
+1 teaspoon of cinnamon has the same amount of anti-oxidant as a 100 gm basket of blueberries.
 Plus, a meal with the right blend of spices can help you manage satiety and prevent snacking and over-eating.

-- Next generation food and nutrition companies, like the Bay area based, Heart N Spice, now track and disclose anti-oxidant value of their meals and food products, along with macronutrient information.
+- Next-generation food and nutrition companies, like the Bay area-based, Heart N Spice, now track and disclose the anti-oxidant value of their meals and food products, along with macronutrient information.

 - Flavor your Food with Saffron.
-Saffron, commonly used in many Indian, Mediterranean and Spanish dishes, is found to help the brain use the feel good neurotransmitter, serotonin, that boosts your mood.
+Saffron, commonly used in many Indian, Mediterranean, and Spanish dishes, are found to help the brain use the feel-good neurotransmitter, serotonin, that boosts your mood.

 - Avoid refined carbohydrates and limit carbohydrates.

 - Eat NATURAL Food.
 AVOID any synthetic food ingredients – emulsifiers, preservatives, food coloring, Sugar additives in ANY form.
 Our body will try to process anything that looks and feels like food.
 Remember it is programmed to store food for that uncertain food tomorrow.
 These food additives, although FDA approved (which just means they will not kill you immediately) are being processed by your body as food and stored in your fat cells causing serious inflammation, making you fatter and unhealthier.